BDKR-actual/bb_bg/README.md

 There are still some issues/updates that I'm listing below.
 Feel free to consider this a rough analog for a todo list.

-* Lot's of logic abstracted out of main.
+* Lot's of unused "use" and "extern' lines removed from main.rs.
+Moving logic out to the modules meant they were no longer needed in main.rs.
+* Utils modes created for little things.
 * In the last release, the need for the loop in main was in question.
 That's sorted now.
 It remains as it supports automatic inclusion of new images that may have been added while the prog was running.
-When the module exhausts it's list of images, it breaks back out to main where the new image will be found.
+When the module exhausts it's list of images, it breaks back out to main where the new image will be found in the outer loop.
 * The Windowmaker, BlackBox, FluxBox, and KDE Plasma window managers are now supported / working.
 * Allow deprecation is on for now.
 Still using rand::Rng::shuffle for now.
 * If you don't want to compile this yourself, I've included a .deb file that may work for you.
 Depends on your architecture / OS.